MatthijsHak/MetalDock/docs/docs/input_parameters.md

 # Input

-MetalDock is run with a .ini file in which all the different parameters are set.
+MetalDock is configured using a **'.ini'** file in which various parameters are set.
+This section provides an overview of the input parameters, categorized into the different headers of the **'.ini'** file.
+For examples, see **'input_examples'** of the GitHub repository.

 ## DEFAULT keywords